yoavweiss/Responsive-Image-Container/README.md

 one](http://www.wisdom.weizmann.ac.il/~vision/SingleImageSR.html)
 * Placing the lower layer as an image fragment in the layer above it - Can be used for art-direction
-* Rotating the lower layer and including it as an image fragement
-* Combining all of the above.
-* Other???

 ## Container format: